Immigration to the United States: Extent and destinations

 Foreign-born immigration has caused the U.S. population to continue its rapid increase with the foreign-born population doubling from almost 20 million in 1990 to over 47 million in 2015.
 In 2018, there were almost 90 million immigrants and U.S.-born children of immigrants (second-generation Americans) in the United States, accounting for 28% of the overall U.S. population.

 While immigration has increased drastically over the 20th century, the foreign-born share of the population is, at 13.4, only somewhat below what it was at its peak in 1910 at 14.7%.
 A number of factors may be attributed to the decrease in the representation of foreign-born residents in the United States.
 Most significant has been the change in the composition of immigrants; prior to 1890, 82% of immigrants came from North and Western Europe.
 From 1891 to 1920, that number decreased to 25%, with a rise in immigrants from East, Central, and South Europe, summing up to 64%.
-Animosity towards these different and foreign immigrants increased in the United States, resulting in much legislation to limit immigration.
+Animosity towards these ethnically different immigrants increased in the United States, resulting in much legislation to limit immigration in the 20th century.

-Contemporary immigrants settle predominantly in seven states, California, New York, Florida, Texas, Pennsylvania, New Jersey and Illinois, comprising about 44% of the U.S. population as a whole.
-The combined total immigrant population of these seven states was 70% of the total foreign-born population in 2000.